A Factor-Graph Approach to Algebraic Topology, With Applications to Kramers--Wannier Duality: -Complexes

+where $\A_s$ is the set of edges adjacent to $s$ and $\alpha(a) = +1$ if the direction of $a$ is the same as the orientation of $s$ (i.e., the direction in which $\A_s$ is traversed) and $\alpha(a)=-1$ otherwise. \\ {\mbox{} \qedd} \end{definition}

-In the case of a planar graph, we usually take the orientation of a face to be clockwise if the face is an inner face.
-If the graph has an outer face then we usually take its orientation to be counter-clockwise.
+In the case of a planar graph, we take the orientation of an inner face to be clockwise and we take the orientation of the outer face, if it is included in $\s$, to be counter-clockwise.

-\begin{example} Consider the graph in Fig.~\ref{fig:square2}(a) with $|\V| = 16$ vertices, $|\A| = 24$ edges, and $|\setS| = 9$ faces.
+\begin{example} Consider the planar graph in Fig.~\ref{fig:square2}(a) with $|\V| = 16$ vertices, $|\A| = 24$ edges, and $|\setS| = 9$ faces.
 (Note that in this example there is no outer face.)
-If $v_i$ and $v_j$ are connected, with $i$ and $j$ satisfying $i < j$, then $a_{ij}$ shall denote the directed edge $(v_i,v_j)$.
+In the following, we use $a_{ij}$ to denote the directed edge $(v_i,v_j)$.
 We have

 Note that applying the boundary operator $\partial_2$ to $s_0 + s_1$ yields